Our mission is to disseminate knowledge that informs practice in the field of education.

 · The publisher must protect the intellectual property rights of all the articles published in TURJE and keep a record of each unpublished article.

 · The publisher bears all the responsibility to take the precautions against scientific abuse, fraud and plagiarism.

 The use of third parties’ ideas or words in their original form or slightly changed without a proper citation is considered as “plagiarism” and will not be tolerated.
 Even if a citation is given, if quotation marks are not placed around words taken directly from another author’s work, the author is still guilty of plagiarism.
 Reuse of the author’s own previously published words, with or without a citation, is regarded as self-plagiarism.
 All manuscripts received must be submitted with the Originality Report, which compares the content of the manuscript with the other published materials.
 In the case of a solid similarity to other published materials, the submitted materials are directly rejected and will not be considered for publication.
 Author(s) must upload the originality report of their study while submitting a study.
 More information please click here

 The peer review process is of utmost importance for the success of scientific publishing.
 Committed to the protection and enhancement of the peer review process, TURJE has an obligation to assist the scientific community in all aspects of publishing ethics, especially in cases of (suspected) duplicate submission or plagiarism.

-Articles can be withdrawn and author can be added only at pre-review process.
+Articles can be withdrawn and the author can be added only at the pre-review process.

 Turkish Journal of Education uses DergiPark for scientific publication processes.
 There is NO article processing or submission charge in TURJE.